SRI-International/QC-App-Oriented-Benchmarks/_setup/cirq/README.md

     conda activate cirq

-The conda environment is now ready for you to install the cirq package.
+The conda environment is now ready for you to install the Cirq package.

 ## Install Cirq

-Enter the following commands to install the latest version of cirq with additional visualization tools.
+Enter the following commands to install the latest version of Cirq and other required packages.

+    conda install scipy

-    pip install cirq
+    pip install cirq notebook

 You are now ready to run the benchmark programs.